bikashkumars/aws-architect/storage/readme.md

 1. Any publicly accessible buckets
 2. Unencrypted buckets
 3. Buckets shared or replicated with AWS accounts outside of your organization

+## S3 Pricing

+With Amazon S3, you pay for only what you use.
+No minimum fee applies.
+Amazon S3 has six cost components to consider when storing and managing your data:

+1. Storage pricing
+2. Request and data retrieval pricing
+3. Data transfer and transfer acceleration pricing
+4. Data management and analytics pricing
+5. Price to process your data with S3 Object Lambda
+5. Amazon S3 pricing varies based on the AWS Region where it resides.